ArisenIO/arisen/docs/02_arisecli/03_command-reference/system/system-rex-consolidate.md

 ---
-title: "system rex consolidate"
+title: "system bex consolidate"
-excerpt: "Consolidate REX maturity buckets into one that matures in 4 days"
+excerpt: "Consolidate BEX maturity buckets into one that matures in 4 days"
 ---
 ## Positionals
-- `owner` _TEXT_ - Account which owns the REX fund (required)
+- `owner` _TEXT_ - Account which owns the BEX fund (required)

 ## Options
 - `-h,--help` Print this help message and exit